I've definitely met my goals for today, having worked 4 + hours on projects today.

 Steam Century Mystery Night Is Here!!!!

-and I had a great time this evening at the the Mystery.
+Mike and I had a great time this evening at the the Mystery.
 We listened to beautiful music, great storytelling, and made many new acquaintances!
 The HMA Badger were excellent hosts and we hope to be back for one of the future Mysteries.
 The next Mystery at Midway Village is set for July 17th.
 Information can be found on the SCM Page.

 We also helped out Gallowglass Academy with the Bartitsu Demonstration this evening.
 Bartitsu is the martial art style possibly used by Sir Arthur Conan Doyle's, Consulting Detective, Sherlock Holmes.
 Interested in more information?
 There happens to be a Bartitsu class going on April the 17th.
 If you are interested you can check out the class information